AdobeDocs/experience-manager-65.en/help/assets/enhanced-smart-tags.md

 ## Tips and limitations {#tips-best-practices-limitations}

+* To train the model, use the most appropriate images.
+The training cannot be reverted or training model cannot be removed.
+Your tagging accuracy depends on the current training, so do it carefully.
 * Use of Smart Content Services is limited to up to 2 million tagged images per year.
 Any duplicate images that are processed and tagged are each counted as a tagged image.
 * If you run the tagging workflow from the timeline, you can apply tags on a maximum of 15 assets at a time.
 * Smart Tags work for only PNG and JPG image formats.
 So supported assets that have renditions created in these two formats get tagged with Smart Tags.